Frances Bronet, Dean

 The school is a close association of ten academic programs: the Departments of Architecture; Art; History of Art and Architecture; Landscape Architecture; and Planning, Public Policy and Management; and the programs in Arts and Administration, Digital Arts (housed in the Department of Art), Historic Preservation, Interior Architecture, and Product Design.

 Graduate degrees offered include

-Graduate certificate programs are offered in ecological design, museum studies, nonprofit management, Oregon leadership in sustainability, and technical teaching in architecture.
+Graduate certificate programs are offered in ecological design, museum studies, new media and culture, nonprofit management, Oregon leadership in sustainability, and technical teaching in architecture.

 The school offers a selection of courses that are open to nonmajors and fulfill the general-education needs of the university’s student body.
 Undergraduate students have the opportunity to minor in architecture, art, art history, community arts, historic preservation, interior architecture, landscape architecture, multimedia, nonprofit administration, and planning, public policy and management.

 In addition, the school offers advanced study opportunities in architecture, digital arts, and product design at the University of Oregon in Portland, located at the historic White Stag Block.